 What defines a healthy body?
 Weight?
 Mental state?
 Face glow?
 Strength?
 When you are looking at these factors individually, it’s none of the above.
 A healthy body is more holistic.
 It’s the overall well being of your body and mind.
-And your immune system can be a great contributor towards achieving this goal.
+And your immune system can be a great contributor to achieving this goal.

 The immune system is your very own defense mechanism.
-It fights off all the infections, germs, viruses and disease-causing bacteria and works to bring your body back to a healthy state.
+It fights off all the infections, germs, viruses, and disease-causing bacteria and works to bring your body back to a healthy state.
 A slight change in its functioning and you end up being sick.
 While you can always get yourself checked using the general medical service online in California, it’s always best to take up some measures that boost your immune responses and prevent you from getting sick in the first place.
 Here are a few tips that you can adopt to strengthen your immune system.

 A healthy routine can greatly benefit your immune system.
 Creating a routine is important because that’s how you’ll stick to changes in your lifestyle that will boost your immunity.
 You can’t expect a person who is used to sleeping all day to suddenly wake up and do a HIIT workout.
 A set of healthy habits has to be created for the person to know what to do.